cbielsa/CarND-Vehicle-Detection/writeup.md

 ![alt text][image8]
 ![alt text][image6]

+As seen in the image above, for the processing of the project video, I implemented sliding windows of three sizes:
+  * 128x128 pixels, with overlap 0.8.
+  * 96x96 pixels, with overlap 0.9.
+  * 64x64 pixels, with overlap 0.8.

+This amounted to 1047 windows searched per image.
+Originally, I also implemented larger windows on the bottom-most section of the image, but they proved to be of no use in the project video and so I decided to remove them to reduce processing time.
+For a general-purpose pipeline capable to detect vehicles in the near vicinities, however, I would have included windows of 192x192 or 256x256 pixels in the bottom-most section of the image.

+As per the choice of overlaps, I simply increased them until the detection algorithm proved to work well enough in all the test images.
+The results on the test images are indeed encouraging, with e.g. 70 windows containing (parts of) a vehicle detected in `test1.jpg`, as shown below:

+![alt text][image7]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?